tacticdemonic/sb-logger-extension/sb-logger-extension/TESTING.md

 ## Console Logging
 All scripts have console.log statements.
 Open developer tools (F12) to see:
-- `[SB Logger]` messages from contentScript.js
+- `[Surebet Helper]` messages from contentScript.js
 - Background script logs in about:debugging > Inspect

 ## Reload After Changes
 After editing any file:
 1. Go to `about:debugging`
-2. Find SB Logger extension
+2. Find Surebet Helper extension
 3. Click **"Reload"**
 4. Refresh the surebet.com page